DFHack/dfhack/docs/guides/modding-guide.rst

 Why not just use raw modding?

-It's much less hacky for many things, easier to maintain, and easier to extend.
-Of course if you're adding a new creature or whatever do use raw modding, but for things like adding syndromes when certain actions are performed, absolutely try out DFHack.
+For many things it's either completely and only (sensibly) doable in raws or completely and only doable with DFHack.
+For mods where DFHack is an alternative and not the only option, it's much less hacky, easier to maintain, and easier to extend, and is not prone to side-effects.
+A great example is adding a syndrome when a reaction is performed requiring an exploding boulder in raws but having dedicated tools for it if you use DFHack.
 Many things will require a mix of raw modding and DFHack.

 What kind of mods can we make?

 Lots of things, and the list grows as more and more hooks and tools are developed within DFHack.
 You can modify behaviours by cleverly watching and modifying certain areas of the game with functions that run on every tick or by using hooks.
-Familiarising yourself with the many structs oof the game will help with ideas immensely, and you can always ask for help in the right places (e.g. DFHack's Discord).
+Familiarising yourself with the many structs of the game will help with ideas immensely, and you can always ask for help in the right places (e.g. DFHack's Discord).

+Examples of things we have mod tools to allow are directly changing skills, spawning liquids, adding new powered buildings, creating items/trees/units based on various conditions (in reactions or similar), running code when certain projectiles hit or move, and much else besides.

 DFHack scripts are written in Lua.
-If you don't already know Lua, there's a great primer at <link>.
+If you don't already know Lua, there's a great primer at https://www.lua.org/pil/1.html.

 A mod-maker's development environment
 -------------------------------------

+Scripts can be run from a world's ``raw/scripts/`` directory, and (configurably) are run by default from ``hack/scripts/``.
+Scripts in ``raw/init.d/`` are automatically run on world load.
+Scripts within the raws are a component for more advanced mods.

-A script is run by writing its path and name from a script path folder without the file extension.
-E.g. gui/gm-editor for hack/scripts/gui/gm-editor.lua.
-You can make all your scripts in hack/scripts/, but this is not recommended as it makes things much harder to maintain each update.
-It's recommended to make a folder with a name like "own-scripts" and add it to dfhack-config/script-paths.txt.
-You should also make a folder for external installed scripts from the internet that are not in hack/scripts/.
+A script is run by writing its path and name from a script path folder without the file extension into a DFHack command prompt (in-game or the external one).
+E.g. ``gui/gm-editor`` for ``hack/scripts/gui/gm-editor.lua``.

+You can make all your scripts in ``hack/scripts/``, but this is not recommended as it makes things much harder to maintain each update.
+It's recommended to make a folder with a name like "own-scripts" and add it to ``dfhack-config/script-paths.txt``.
+You should also make a folder for external installed scripts from the internet that are not in ``hack/scripts/``.
+You can prepend your script paths entries with a ``+`` so that they take precedence over other folders.

 The structure of the game
 -------------------------